-Current Expense Tax Rate Implications for Supplemental Funds: Until property reassessment occurs, districts impacted by redistricting must be authorized to enact tax rate adjustments to meet current operating expenses as voted by their school boards.
-Taxpayers should be reassured that this recommendation is NOT intended to allow school boards set tax rates without limits; annual tax adjustments should not exceed inflation as measured by the CPI.
+Current Expense Tax Rate Implications for Supplemental Funds: Until property reassessment occurs, districts impacted by redistricting must be authorized by the General Assembly to enact tax rate adjustments to meet current operating expenses as voted by their school boards.
+Taxpayers should be reassured that this recommendation is NOT intended to allow school boards to set tax rates without limits; annual tax adjustments should not exceed an established inflation threshold such as the Consumer Price Index (CPI).
 This funding mechanism would provide districts much needed stability in the local revenue base.
 This mechanism should sunset after the recommendations for rolling reassessments are implemented.

-State Equalization Funding: The Commission endorses the recommendations of the Fiscal Year 2016 report of the Equalization Committee (See Appendix ).
+State Equalization Funding: The Commission endorses the recommendations of the Fiscal Year 2016 report of the Equalization Committee (See Appendix D).
 The recommendations also call for reassessment but also provide measures to begin to address disparities in the short term.
 Responsibility for adopting these recommendations lies with the General Assembly.